Club Programme Secretaries

 Aim for a varied programme: demonstrations, practical sessions, social sessions and outings.
 Workshops outside the normal club meetings are a good way of attracting new members, especially if appropriately publicised.

 Liaise with the committee to determine the budget for types of meeting, eg maximum flower allowance, how much the club can afford to spend on travel expenses and fees.
-NAFAS guidelines for flower allowance for 2018 is £110.
+Clubs and demonstrators should negotiate the flower allowance, but the NAFAS guideline for new bookings made from February 2022 is £150.
+This applies to national and area demonstrators.

 National demonstrators are usually more expensive so consider designating these as open meetings (where tickets are sold) or charging a supplement for a national demonstrator.